Boost Your Immune System To Avoid Flu & Other Viruses

 And the biggest baddy of them all is of course smoking.
 Cigarette smoke has thousands of chemicals, many of which are known carcinogens.
 When you introduce cigarette smoke to your body, you are inviting multiple invaders for your immune system to chase, catch and remove.
 The more you smoke, the harder your immune system has to work.
 So of course your immune system is going to be weakened.

 For a stronger immune system, what should you include?

-- Essential oils fight colds and flu and many essential oils natural remedies can also help boost your immune system.
+- Aromatherapy can help fight colds and flu - and many natural remedies can also help boost your immune system.

 - Fresh herbs, raw fruits and vegetables are all good too.
 Use pure and natural lemon juice every day to keep your body’s acid/alkali balance at the best level for healthy bacteria to thrive.

 - Make sure you eat sufficient quantities of protein – meat, fish, nuts, eggs and whole beans.

 - Some of the top foods for immune system boosting are apples, oranges, broccoli, cantaloupe, brown rice, olive oil, green leafy vegetables, whole grains, fruit and roots.